-First of all, you can place your shampoo bar on a saucer, as for a classic soap, at the edge of your bathtub for example.
-Once it has dried well, you can either put it entirely in an iron box so that it will keep well, or leave it as is.
+Place your shampoo bar on a saucer, as for a classic soap, at the edge of your bathtub for example.
+Once it has dried well, you can either put it entirely in an iron box, or leave it as is.

 But that’s not all, you can also take a small square towel or a classic washcloth, to put your shampoo bar in it and roll it up well for good conservation.

-Finally, you can insert it into a washing net that you put on a hook with your konjac sponge or your shower flower, it will dry well and keep well.
-However, in these three cases, it is especially important to let your shampoo bar dry between two uses!
+Finally, you can insert it into a washing net that you put on a hook with your konjac sponge or your shower flower, it will dry well.
+However, in these three cases, it is especially important to let your shampoo bar dry between the two uses!

 Unlike liquid shampoo, shampoos bar does not require packagings such as a vial or bottle.
 As a result, there is less waste.
 As it is a solid cosmetic, there is also less wastage of water.
 Indeed, the liquid shampoo consists of 90% water.